CircuitFlyer/Touch_and_Go/docs/Assembly.md

 ## Bill of Materials ##

-The components required to build a timer can be purchased from numerous on-line sources.
+The components required to build a timer can be purchased from numerous online sources.
 The following chart lists some of the more popular suppliers but Adafruit has <a href="https://www.adafruit.com/distributors" target="_blank">distributors</a> around the world and you may be able to source products closer to home:

 | Qty | Description | Online Sources |
 | :---: | ----------- | ------------- |